 It is important that you carefully consider the current level of the FTSE 100 EWFD, the level of its fixed dividend and the outlook for its future level.

-You should only consider this plan if you understand and accept the risks, including the risk of losing some or all of any money invested.
+You should only consider this plan if you understand and accept the risk of losing some or all of any money invested.

 Contents